Program

 PNACIC Logo

-The Pacific Northwest Advanced Compound Identification Core (PNACIC) brings together innovations in computational chemistry and advanced ion mobility spectrometry—mass-spectrometry instrumentation to create a revolutionary new platform for comprehensive, unambiguous identification of endogenous metabolites and anthropogenic molecules.
-The PNACIC is a collaboration between the Integrative Omics and Computational Biology Groups at Pacific Northwest National Laboratory (PNNL) and the Wishart Lab at the University of Alberta.
+The Pacific Northwest Advanced Compound Identification Core (PNACIC) brings together innovations in computational chemistry and multi-dimensional mass spectrometry instrumentation to create a revolutionary new workflow for identification of unknown molecules.